 With the 650s ground-up makeover came the typical 20 extra kilos, but also tubeless tyres √, efi √, what looks like a chunky subframe (above right) √, optional ABS √, easy to adjust shock √, easy-switch km/miles speedo and you’d hope a general refinement plus enough plastic to melt down into a giant Rubik’s Cube.
 The deeply stepped seat looked less promising (though worked well enough on my 660Z Tenere), as did the under-engine silencer’s vulnerability, even if it kept the back-end slim for saddlebags.
 At 19 litres, the tank has a near-ballpark capacity of 250-miles/400kms assuming 60mpg (21.2kpl) without the need to carry extra fuel, even if that weight isn’t low, as it was on my XCountry.

-AdvMoto magazine were among the first to set the ball rolling, spending what looked like the cost of a second bike adapting a used 2008 Versys with hand-built wheels and every accessory under the sun (left).
-The result was not a dirt tourer that was not great value for money but then being to try something new can be costly.
+AdvMoto magazine were among the first to set the ball rolling, as usual spending what looked like the cost of a second bike adapting a used 2008 Versys with hand-built wheels and every accessory under the sun (left).
+The result was not a value for money dirt tourer, but then trying new ideas can be costly.

 It only took a week of so to find one nearby for an unlikely £3000, but offered a chance to have a closer look and see how it rode.
 This was one of the full black versions which I find the least ugly.
 With chrome only present on the forks and pipe, it all blends away like a black cat in a coal cellar.
 All you have to do is be careful not to look that Fiat-ugly headlight in the eye.
 Do so and, like clocking the Medusa (right – don’t look!), you’ll turn to stone.